lwjglgamedev/vulkanbook/bookcontents/chapter-11/chapter-11.md

 In order to copy the processed image to the swap chain, we have two possibilities:
 - We can just use the post processing image as an input attachment and render a quad to copy each fragment.
-- We an copy the image using `vkCmdBlitImage` and `vkCmdCopyImage` to copy the post processing image contents.
+- We can copy the image using `vkCmdBlitImage` and `vkCmdCopyImage` to copy the post processing image contents.

 We will chose the first option, since it seems to be equally performant and does not impose any restriction sin terms in difference on sampling between images.